surajsoni1319/EDA-Projects/README.md

 - **Performed Data Cleaning and Manipulation**: The dataset was cleaned to remove inconsistencies and outliers, making it suitable for analysis.
 - **Performed Exploratory Data Analysis (EDA)**: Used `pandas`, `matplotlib`, and `seaborn` libraries for data visualization and statistical analysis to uncover key patterns and trends.
-- **Improved Customer Experience**: Identified potential customers across different states, occupations, gender, and age groups, helping to tailor marketing and product offerings accordingly.
+- **Improved Customer Experience**: Identified potential customers across different states, occupations, genders, and age groups, helping to tailor marketing and product offerings accordingly.
-- **Improved Sales**: By identifying the best-selling product categories and products, the analysis helped optimize inventory planning and meet demand more effectively.
+- **Improved Sales**: The analysis helped optimize inventory planning and meet demand more effectively by identifying the best-selling product categories and products.

 ## Technologies Used